tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/图片处理_intl_en.md

 For the parameters and method descriptions of all the APIs in the SDK, please see [SDK API Reference](https://cos-android-sdk-doc-1253960454.file.myqcloud.com/).

-## Using Image Processing when Uploading
+## Processing an Image upon the Upload

-The following example shows how COS automatically processes an image when you upload it.
+The following example shows how to automatically process an image when you upload it to COS.

-Upon successful upload, COS will save both the original and processed images.
-You can obtain the processing result using a common download request.
+When the image is uploaded successfully, COS will save both the input and output images.
+You can later obtain the processing results using a general download request.

 #### Sample code